 The Victoria Child Abuse Prevention and Counselling Centre and Victoria and West Shore Child and Youth Advocacy Centre are located on the traditional unceded territories of the Coast Salish peoples on the traditional lands of the Esquimalt and Songhees Nations.

 Our team works and provides services across the Greater Victoria Area, including Pauquachin, Tsawout, Tsartlip, Malahat, Scia’new, T’Souke, Esquimalt, and Songhees territories.
 Our team acknowledges the land and traditional territories of these nations.
 It is our honour to work and provide support on the land of the Coast Salish, Lekwungen, Nuu-chah-nulth, and Diitidaht peoples.

 We strive to be a welcoming and respectful environment for all individuals, families, and caregivers.
 We work towards removing barriers to services and providing support that is appropriate and respectful of diversity.
 Our centres provide services to all children, youth, and families who have been impacted by abuse, trauma, or violence inclusive of individuals of all diverse abilities, bodies, races, ethnicities, cultures, genders, sexualities, orientations, identities, religions, and spiritualties.

-Our team at Victoria Child Abuse Prevention & Education are dedicated professionals who pride themselves on healing and empowering children.
+Our team at Victoria Child Abuse Prevention & Counselling Centre are dedicated professionals who pride themselves on healing and empowering children.
 Our goal as an agency is to see the whole child, and therefore work as an innovative team to support children, youth and their families.
 All of our therapists and victim services teams maintain the highest standard of practice and education requirements through continued professional development, adherence to CARF accreditations standards, and professional affiliations to provide the best services possible to our clients.
 Our goal is to ensure every child that enters through our doors at the Victoria Child Abuse Prevention and Counselling Centre are seen as the whole child and feel that they are in a safe supportive space.